bhavya092/Sahara/README.md

 Check the apk files included in this Repo.
 Install them on your device to test it.

   [Download App APK](https://drive.google.com/file/d/15I7i4rjlqgggFRBI2VwU6Exhkj-94TgR/view?usp=sharing)
-- Install the google_services.json file as mentioned in the tutorial

 ## Usage
 >Ensure that your Android device has Allowed Permissions for third-party app installations.